licheng019/licheng019.github.io/_posts/tech/2018-02-12-Kafka-Series-1.md

 4) Partition：One topic includes multiple partition, when producer send messages, it will send to different partitions based on keys.
 There are two characters for one partition

-      	order: based on timeline of kafka message in有序：按照进入kafka的时间排序
+      	In order: based on timeline of kafka message in.
-     	immute: The data can't be change
+     	Immutable: The data can't be change.

 5) Producer：data producer